delliott0000/PyMath/README.md

 # PyMaths
-This repository is home to some mathematics-related Python challenges that I enjoy to working on.
+Home to some mathematical Python challenges that I enjoy working on.